+Finding the best affiliate programs for writers who blog for money takes time, but these tips will make it easier for you.
 I’m a full-time blogger and writer; I support myself from my “Quips and Tips” blogs and my “Quips and Tips” ebooks.
-I wouldn’t be able to make money blogging without several affiliate programs….and here’s what I learned…
+I wouldn’t be able to make money blogging without several affiliate programs.

 “If your blog provides genuine value, you fully deserve to earn income from it.” ~ Steve Pavlina.